apache/beam/learning/tour-of-beam/terraform/README.md

 3. [Google Cloud Storage bucket](https://cloud.google.com/storage/docs/creating-buckets) for saving deployment state

-4. DNS name for your Tour of Beam deployment instance
+4. DNS name for your Tour of Beam deployment instance (or use subdomain)

 5. OS with installed software listed below: